AccessMap/AccessMap-wiki/mobile/developer-guide.md

   - For simulator, attach simulator tag: `--simulator="iPhone SE (1st generation)"`
     - `xcrun simctl list devices` to see all installed simulators
   - For physical device, attach device tag, for example: `--device "Jay's iPhone"`
+- More details on Running On Device: https://reactnative.dev/docs/running-on-device

 ## Link dependencies to native projects
 Some libraries have dependencies that need to be linked in the native code generated for React Native.
 If something doesn’t work after you installed a new library, run `react-native link [LIBRARY-NAME]`.
 See the [official docs](https://reactnative.dev/docs/linking-libraries-ios) for more details on linking.